 So there we were ensconced on a farm outside Potch among rockspider 17yr olds from all over SA.
-We heard it had been a reform school.
+We heard it had been a reform school for delinquents.
 “Loopspruit” or “Klipdrif” they called it.
 Presumably another nearby stream was called Staanspruit?
 We’d been sent there for “army basics”.

-Suddenly one day he became famous!
+Suddenly one day our man became famous!
 He burst into song, singing three lines:

 “Are you lonesome tonight?
 Are your brastrap too tight?
 That’s why you’re lonesome tonight!“